g-filomena/PedSimCity/README.md

 3. Open Eclipse, and create a new Java project; any name will do.
 4. Right click on the project on the left-hand side *Package Explorer*.
 Select *Build Path*, *Link Source*, navigate to the PedSimCity-Master, navigate to and then select the folder *src/main/java* (without double clicking on it).
 4. Import all the libraries mentioned above, manually, by right clicking on your project *Build Path*, *Add External Archives*.
-5. To execute the applet, right-click on teh class ```PedSimCity.applet```, *Run as Java Application*
+5. To execute the applet, right-click on teh class ```PedSimCity.applet```, *Run as Java Application*.
 6. Before pressing the *Run Simulation* button, click on *Other options* and copy-paste the entire path referring to the path *src/main/resources/* in the corresponding field.
+This is necessary for retrieving the input data.

 The applet allows the user to run the simulating with three different configurations:
 1. Testing Landmarks (London, Muenster).